BlueStar03/bluestar03.github.io/chronicle-destiny/lyndis-chronicle.md

   - If Lannet has to pick first, it depends on which veteran nurse is closest to Lyndi:

-    - If Lyndi is closest to the warm nurse, Lannet will pick one on the left side (either outer left or center left).
+    - If Lyndi is closest to nurse Wilma, Lannet will pick one on the left side (either outer left or center left).
 Otherwise, she will pick one of the right rows.

     - If Lannet’s frustration is low, she will go to the row with the most patients on the chosen side.
 Otherwise, she will go to the one with the least patients.